 Varroa mites are still just one of many problems facing U.S. honeybees.
-While they plagued 42% of colonies in the second quarter of 2017, about 12% of all colonies were stressed by other parasites, like tracheal mites, hive beetles and wax moths.
-Roughly 4% were stressed by diseases like deformed wing virus, while more than 6% battled problems like bad weather and insufficient foraging.
-Pesticides, meanwhile, reportedly stressed 13% of honeybee colonies from April to June.
+While they plagued 45% of colonies in the first quarter of 2019, for example, about 15% of all colonies were stressed by other parasites, like tracheal mites, hive beetles and wax moths.
+Roughly 7% were stressed by diseases like deformed wing virus, while more than 9% battled problems like bad weather and insufficient foraging.
+Pesticides, meanwhile, reportedly stressed 13% of honeybee colonies during the same period.

 Insecticides are widely sprayed to thwart crop pests, but research has shown broad-spectrum toxins can endanger foraging bees, too — particularly a class known as neonicotinoids.
 And once a colony loses enough adult bees, it can suffer a downward spiral caused by young bees trying to pick up the slack before they're ready, essentially growing up too fast.

 These problems aren't unique to managed bees, either.
 Wild bumblebees are also in decline, possibly even catching diseases from domesticated bees, although lack of visibility means their woes tend to get less human attention.
 And while much of the focus has been on neonicotinoids, other pesticides pose sub-lethal threats that still imperil bees.
 A 2014 study found pyrethroids can stunt the growth of young bumblebees, resulting in smaller workers that may be less effective foragers.

 In fact, beyond the plight of honeybees, North America's bee biodiversity is in serious danger.
 About half of bee species native to the U.S. Midwest have vanished from their historic ranges in the past century, and more than a quarter of all North American bumblebees face some degree of extinction risk.
 And this is part of a broader trend — according to the U.N., 40% of all invertebrate pollinators are on a path toward extinction, including bees as well as beetles, butterflies and wasps.

 How to help bees